Nikon D7000 vs Panasonic GX85

 It is notable that the D7000 has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7000 and the Panasonic GX85?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.